davidakennedy/accessible-zen/readme.md

 ## Features

 - Uses HTML5 with dashes of CSS3 for a future-friendly site.
+- Has a mobile-first responsive design.
-- Meets both [Section 508 standards](http://www.section508.gov/index.cfm?&FuseAction=Content&ID=12) and [Web Content Accessibility Guidelines, Level AA](http://www.w3.org/TR/WCAG/).
+- Meets both [Section 508 standards](http://www.section508.gov/index.cfm?&FuseAction=Content&ID=12) and [Web Content Accessibility Guidelines, Level AA](http://www.w3.org/TR/WCAG/) from the theme template perspective.
 This includes a [carefully-choosen color scheme](http://accessibility.oit.ncsu.edu/tools/color-contrast/accessible-color-palette.php?colors=ffffff,f5f5f5,d5d5d5,e5e5e5,333333,666666,f6fcff,e5f7ff,00354C,00628C,008FCC,007DB2&level=AA).
 - Code based on Automattic's [Underscores WordPress theme](http://underscores.me/) to help ensure use of WordPress theme standards.
 - Supports all modern browsers, plus Internet Explorer 7 and above.
 - Has a simple one-column layout, and no main menu in the `header` section of the site so users can get to your content quickly.